 The emphasis here is that what is called press freedom has become the benchmark of media credibility.
 Government tolerance is a sole government mechanism, and its realities are shaped by government apparatus and substance.
 Press freedom, as perceived, is simply government apparatus.

 But is too late because there is globalization now.
-And at first, what was projected has been accepted and assessments would be judged accordingly.
+At first, what was projected has been accepted and assessments would be judged accordingly.

 Journalists can squeeze themselves with rankings.
 They can propose internal indexes of rankings, or lament its failures.
 The realities of sham democracy and the pseudo-constitutions would continue to hunt them.
 They will search for press freedom from politicians internally.
 And will appeal to the external status quo to judge their course.